beam-community/bamboo/README.md

       Bamboo.TaskSupervisorStrategy.child_spec
     ]

-    # This part is usually already there.
+    # This part is usually already in the start function
     opts = [strategy: :one_for_one, name: MyApp.Supervisor]
     Supervisor.start_link(children, opts)
   end